 Recent research suggests that it is the nature of the screen time rather than the length that matters.

 So, instead of worrying about the device use limit, parents should think: is my child learning?
 Will hi-tech activities engage my child in artistic expression and creative thinking?
 Will they be able to learn and develop skills that can help them advance their future career prospects?

 Parents should not focus on the amount of time their kids spend using technologies.
 Rather, they should pay more attention to what their children are using them for.
 It is what they do online that matters.

-For example, your 11-year old son can spend hours playing a violent video game, browsing social media, or doing research for a school project.
+For example, your 11-year old son can spend hours playing a violent video game, browsing social media, or watching videos on YouTube.
+Or instead, he can be researching research for a school project, taking an online course, learning how to code, or playing an educational, mind-developing game.
 Not all of this time is going to be the same.

 Digital Technology: Opportunities and Risks

 We live in a highly technological society.
 Modern technologies have changed the whole concept of the world we live in.
 It ranges from entertainment and art to education and economics.

 Modern technologies have brought a significant number of improvements to traditional school curriculums.
 For instance, they allow schools to offer online learning programs.
 They can engage kids to gain, evaluate, and expand their knowledge while also developing their social skills working and collaborating with other students remotely.

 In addition, these learning programs can also be accessed from home.
 Thus, the entire family can take part in the learning process.
 As a result, you may end up being more involved in your child’s education than you would have in a traditional classroom setting.